OlympusDAO/olympus-docs/docs/overview/04_cooler-loans.md

 ### What happens to the defaulted gOHM?

-When a loan is defaulted, the underlying collateral is burned.
+When a Cooler V2 position is liquidated, the collateral is withdrawn through the protocol flow and the resulting OHM is burned.

 ### Can a user vote with their Cooler collateral?